N1cksoN/MIPS_findMarker/README.md

 Output:
 -------
 * Console window – plain text - subsequent lines contain the coordinates of the detected markers, eg. 10, 15.
-The point (0,0) is in the upper left corner of the image.
+The point (0,0) is in the lower left corner of the image.

 How to start:
 -------------